utkarsh-1602/interview-approaches/javascript-practice/event-loop/Readme.md

 ## What is Event loop ?
+- An event loop is something that pulls stuff out of the queue and places it onto the function execution stack whenever the function stack becomes empty.

-In JavaScript, the event loop is a fundamental mechanism that enables the asynchronous execution of code.
+- In JavaScript, the event loop is a fundamental mechanism that enables the asynchronous execution of code.
 It’s an essential part of the JavaScript runtime environment, allowing the language to handle non-blocking operations efficiently.
 The event loop is responsible for managing the execution of code, handling events, and maintaining the flow of control.

 ## How do Event loops work?
 1. Call Stack: JavaScript uses a call stack to keep track of the currently executing function (where the program is in its execution).